 - The independent adviser must have a current contract of insurance (or professional indemnity insurance) covering the risk of a claim against them by the employee for the advice.

 - The employee’s adviser must be identified.

-- The agreement must state that the conditions regulating compromise agreements have been satisfied.
+- The agreement must state that the conditions regulating settlement agreements have been satisfied.

-Other than the legal requirements listed above, the contents of a compromise agreement are largely at the discretion of the business and the employee involved.
+Other than the legal requirements listed above, the contents of a settlement agreement are largely at the discretion of the business and the employee involved.
 Examples of common clauses include: